 Hi all readers!
-In this article, I will explain about the terrible events in the year of the Elephant.
-In a number of previous articles, I have explained that, this year is one of the historical years for Arabs and Muslims.
-So, as Muslims we need to know about that.
+In this article, I will explain the terrible events in the year of Elephant.
+In a number of previous articles, I have explained that this year is one of the historical years for Arabs and Muslims.
+So, as Muslims, we need to know about that.

 What is meant by knowing elephants is the year when King Abraha and the troops who boarded an elephant went to Mecca to destroy the Ka’bah.
 The attack was caused by the king’s envy when he learned that many Arabs had come to Mecca to perform Hajj.
 I still remember, I once heard the statement, that there were many parties who made the Ka’bah to rival the Ka’bah in Mecca.
 The motive that is seen is the competition between many parties so that their Ka’bah is used as a place of worship by people.
 But the most crowded worship is worship at the Ka’bah in Mecca, which was built by Prophet Ibrahim and Prophet Ismail.
 And I think it’s true that, before the king left for Mecca with his troops, he said, “For my sake, really I will destroy it (Ka’bah) so that people will not use it to do the pilgrimage again.”